API Conformance Scan settings

 The maximum scan report size (in bytes).
 The scan stops when the size limit is reached.

-In Scan v1, you can control this with a flag in your Docker command, see Restrict the scan report size.
+In Scan v1, you can control this with a flag in your Docker command, see Change the scan report size limit.

 20971520